 Though I didn’t use them here, I discovered while adding a touch of colour to a different printed image, this paper receives coloured pencils really well!

 I recently bought a set of watercolours called, “Kuretake Gansai Tambi” – a Japanese brand.
 The colours are vivid, and seem richly pigmented.
 Some are little more opaque in colour than watercolour, closer to gouache.
-From what I can gather, aside

 In the drawing above I used a simple illustrative style.
 A fresh look which I think particularly suits greeting cards – which I sometimes make.